 Any digging carried out close to services must be safe.
 Where there is a reason to believe there may be underground services present, hand digging with insulated tools should be used.
-Always use insulated tools.
 Power tools or machinery should not be used within 0.5m of pipes or cables.
-Excavating alongside the services and then digging horizontally to expose them is best practice as it greatly reduces the risk of damage through downwards pressure.

-Once exposed, services may need additional support providing, as they are no longer supported by the ground.
-Services may also need extra protection if their location means they are at risk of damage.
+Exposed underground services may also need extra protection if their location means they are at risk of damage.
 Never use exposed services as hand or footholds.

 Excavation work is a high-risk activity that needs to be planned, managed, and monitored on-site to be carried out safely.
 Download the excavation permit to work and control the excavation risks on your sites.
 Raise awareness of the risks with the underground services toolbox talk, and make sure your team know how to dig safely.